-And possibilities for choice abound.2 While many nations, typically those using the civillaw system, have developed similar methods for training and "choosing" ordinary judges, they depart from one another rather dramatically when it comes to the selection of constitutional court justices.
-In Germany, for example, justices are selected by Parliament, though six of the 16 must be chosen from among professional judges; in Bulgaria and Italy, one-third of the justices are selected by Parliament, one-third by the President, and one-third by judges sitting on other courts.
-Moreover, in many countries with centralized judicial review, justices serve for a limited period of time.
-In Russia, for instance, they hold office for a single 12-year term, in Italy a single 9-year term.
+And possibilities for choice abound.2 To be sure many nations, typically those using the civil-law system, have developed similar methods for training and "choosing" ordinary judges.
+But they depart from one another rather dramatically when it comes to the selection of constitutional court justices.
+In Germany, for example, justices are selected by Parliament, though 6 of the 16 must be chosen from among professional judges; in Bulgaria, one-third of the justices are selected by Parliament, one-third by the President, and one-third by judges sitting on other courts.
+Moreover, in some countries with centralized judicial review, justices serve for a limited period of time.
+In South Africa, for instance, they hold office for a single 12-year term, in Italy a single 9-year term.
+In others, including the Czech and Korean Republics, justices serve for a set, albeit renewable, term.

-Variation is not, of course, limited to the European continent.
+Variation is not, of course, limited to societies abroad.
 While the President nominates and the Senate confirms all federal U.S. judges, who then go on to serve during good behavior, institutions governing the selection of U.S. state judges differ from each other and usually from those for federal jurists.
-Today, the states follow one of five basic plans-partisan elections, non-partisan elections, gubernatorial appointment, legislative appointment, the merit plan3-though the intra-plan differences (especially the terms of office) may be as great as those among them.
+Today, the states follow one of five basic plans-partisan elections, non-partisan elections, gubernatorial appointment, legislative appointment, and the merit plan3-though the intra-plan differences (especially the terms of office) may be as great as those among them.